General Mills Logo

 General Mills Emblem

 The font for the General Mills logo is Gotham Bold, created by typographer Tobias Frere-Jones.
-The navy blue currently used is from the days when the firm borrowed it from Pillsbury.
-The gloomy palette is diluted with a bright shade of red.
+The current navy blue is from when the firm borrowed it from Pillsbury.
+A bright red tempers the gloomy palette.

 General Mills Symbol